 There are certain telling signs that a dog does not feel comfortable and may bite.
 Watch out for the following pieces of a dog’s body language; if you notice any occurring, put yourself at a safe distance away from the dog:

 - Brow is furrowed

 If you notice any of these in regards to a dog near you, do not instantly turn your back and run away.
 The dog’s instinct will likely be to chase you, so this is ironically putting yourself at a greater risk of being bitten.

 In Case Of Attack

 If you feel a dog in your presence is about to attack, the best thing to do to avoid potential dog bites is to remain still and put your arms by your side.
 Avoid eye contact, and slowly back away if the dog loses interest.
 If it does attack, put something between you and the dog to distract it—your jacket or purse will do.
 Remain as motionless as possible.
 If you fall to the ground, curl yourself into the fetal position with your hands covering your ears, and resist the urge to scream or roll around.

 Sometimes, no matter what you do, dog bites can’t be prevented.
 If this is the case, wash the wound immediately with soapy water to prevent infection, then contact your physician for additional instructions.
 Then report the dog and all of its information—including its owner and address—to your local animal control agency.

 If you’ve recently been bitten by a dog and need damages to cover your medical bills, contact the McMahan Law Firm today.
-We have offices in both Chattanooga and Knoxville, and will work hard to make sure you get the settlement you deserve.
+We have an office in Chattanooga, and will work hard to make sure you get the settlement you deserve.